danielabar/meblog/src/markdown/rails-kafka-consumer.md

 The real issue here is that the Kafka consumer as currently written, is taking on too many responsibilities.
 These include:
 1. Deserializing the message payloads received from the broker.
 2. Implementing business rules with validation on the message payload.
-3. Implementing business logic in updating the product inventory count (a simple one model update in this example, but could be more involved in a real app).
+3. Implementing business logic in updating the product inventory count.
 4. Producing new messages to the dead letter queue topic in case of validation errors.

 A useful way of thinking about this is to compare the consumer to a Rails controller.
 With a controller, its responsibilities should be limited to handling http requests and responses, while business logic should be delegated to services and/or models.
 This makes testing of business logic easier because its isolated from the complexity of http request and response handling.

 Applying this way of thinking to a consumer, we can say that it should only be concerned with Kafka-specific things such as communicating with the broker to consume and produce messages, and deserializing and serializing message payloads.
-Everything else should be handled by services and/or models.

 To simplify the consumer, we will apply two concepts:

 1. A model, initialized with the message payload hash, to perform all business rule validations.
 2. A service to check if the model is valid, and only perform the business logic update if the model is valid.

-The next sections will walk through the refactor.

 ## Model